-Revealed as Dulux’s Colour of the Year 2021, Brave Ground has been carefully selected to neutralise our homes in 2021.
+Dulux’s Colour of the Year 2021, Brave Ground was carefully selected to neutralise our homes throughout 2021 and beyond.
 This warm neutral feels both comforting and grounding.
 It’s not a ‘wow’ shade, but that’s the beauty of this neutral hue – it’s the understated allure which we are being inspired to draw upon.
 Plus it pairs beautifully with so many different colour palettes, adapting to its surroundings.

 This earthy shade aims to create a safe space in which we can take comfort from the changing world outside.
 The paint experts at Dulux have identified the warm and grounding neutral shade as ‘the colour that will enable people to draw upon the strength of nature to help them find the courage to embrace the future.’

 This warm and earthy shade is perfect for creating a chic and contemporary scheme with homes for the year ahead.
 The delicately light brown matches perfectly with sleek modern furnishings, gold fixtures and green accessories to achieve a sophisticated elegance.

 ‘We’re constantly battling being busy in all aspects of life and more and more we’re seeking respite from stress with products, tools and services that balance our fast-paced lifestyles’ Sue Kim, Valspar’s Senior Design Expert.
 ‘Creating a welcoming interior to come home to will reduce feelings of anxiety to allow you to really enjoy the space you’re in.’